Saif-Alharbi/Saif-Alharbi/README.md

 I am Saif, a Front-end Developer and a Graphic Designer.
 <br/>
-Software Engineer, Front-end Developer with a solid foundation in computer science principles and hands-on experience in creating responsive and user-friendly web interfaces.
+Software Engineer and Front-end Developer with a solid foundation in computer science principles and hands-on experience in creating responsive and user-friendly web interfaces.
 <br/>